The Guide (film): Plot

-Soviet Ukraine, 1930s.
-American engineer Michael Shamrock arrives in Kharkiv with his ten-year-old son, Peter to help "build socialism".
-He falls in love with an actress Olga who has another admirer, Commissar Vladimir.
+Set during the early 1930s in Soviet Ukraine, American engineer Michael Shamrock arrives in Kharkiv with his ten-year-old son, Peter to help "build socialism".
+He falls in love with an actress Olga, of whom she has another admirer, Commissar Vladimir.
+However, Michael gets his hands onto secret documents about a planned mass seizure of food by the Soviets.
+As a result, he is killed whilst boarding a train.
+Peter then escapes his father's killers by hiding into the car of another train.

-Under tragic circumstances, the American is killed and his son is saved from his pursuers by a blind bard (kobzar).
-With no other chance to survive in a foreign land, the boy becomes his guide.
+Peter is then saved by a blind bard (kobzar) named Ivan Kocherga.
+With no other chance to survive in a foreign land, Peter becomes Ivan's guide.
+Meanwhile, Vladimir dedicates himself to find Peter.